RobertParryAU/DepthChartProgram/README.md

 Can be built via cli using dotnet build

-Can be run via cli dotnet run
+Can be run via cli dotnet run from src folder

-Can be run via cli dotnet test
+Can be run via cli dotnet test from test folder